Nationwide Multi-State Licensing System and Registry

 The system provides for all mortgage originators to be assigned a unique identifying number that would be associated with them as they moved between companies, and between states, thus helping to prevent problematic individuals from escaping the consequences of their past activities.

 History

 Origins

 NMLS was created in January 2008 by the Conference of State Bank Supervisors (CSBS) and the American Association of Residential Mortgage Regulators (AARMR), both based in Washington, DC.
 It began operations as a voluntary system among seven states cooperating to improve regulation of the mortgage and other non-depository industries through better supervision, streamlined licensing procedures, and enhanced consumer protection.

 The SAFE Act

-Title V of The Housing and Economic Recovery Act for 2008 (HERA), the Secure and Fair Enforcement for Mortgage Licensing Act, required that all states license mortgage originators through NMLS, and required all licensed and registered mortgage originators to register with NMLS.
+Title V of The Housing and Economic Recovery Act of 2008 (HERA), the Secure and Fair Enforcement for Mortgage Licensing Act (SAFE Act), required that all states license mortgage originators through NMLS, and required all licensed and registered mortgage originators to register with NMLS.
 The SAFE Act requires originators to complete pre-licensing education approved by NMLS.